awilby/makobot/README.md

-# makobot-docs
+# makobot

-Documentation &amp; system design for underwater robot
+Tools and ROS packages for underwater robot.

+System documentation and other information is in the [wiki](https://github.com/CogRob/makobot/wiki).